List of birds of Madagascar: Penguins

 The penguins are a group of aquatic, flightless birds living almost exclusively in the Southern Hemisphere.
-Most penguins feed on krill, fish, squid and other forms of sealife caught while swimming underwater.
+Most penguins feed on krill, fish, squid and other forms of sea life caught while swimming underwater.
+There is only one reported case of a penguin in Madagascar; a male rockhopper penguin of an unknown species appeared on the country's southern coast in 1956, most likely having swum from South Africa.